Call Now 01835 822277

 Looking After Rural Communities

 Before anyone talked about “regenerative tourism”, Jill was doing it.
-She renovated empty, decaying cottages, supporting local tradespeople and helping sustain rural Scotland.
+She renovated empty, decaying cottages, supported local tradespeople and helped to sustain rural Scotland.
 Scottish expertise remains at the core of Unique Cottages' philosophy today.
 Our focus on properties exclusively in Scotland gives us a great advantage and in-depth insight into how tourism supports rural areas.
 Unique Cottages encourages guests to buy and adventure locally, with emphasis on leaving each location as you find it, without a trace.
 Like Jill, we truly care about supporting Scotland’s rural communities.

 On one occasion, Jill accommodated a Glasgow orphanage in a cottage for the week.
 She reflected on how the children had never seen the countryside before, and they inevitably fell in love with it.
 Moments like these were positive reminders of the good her hard work was doing and how beneficial an escape to the Scottish countryside could be.